Xilinx/mlir-aie/tutorials/tutorial-5/flow/README.md

 }
 ```
 Here, we see that the rules for bd and channel definitions are the same as in the tileDMA case.
 > Note that shimDMA are defined for the shim tiles (row 0).
 In this example, tile(7,0).
 Also note that not every column in row 0 is shimDMA capable.
-The list of capable tiles in the S70 device is `(2,3,6,7,10,11,18,19,26,27,34,35,42,43,46,47)`.
+The list of column values of capable tiles in the S70 device for example is `(2,3,6,7,10,11,18,19,26,27,34,35,42,43,46,47)`.

 Much like the tile DMA, the shim DMA has 2 DMA units, each with a read and write port, giving us 4 independent dma+channel data movers.
 Among all 4 data movers, we again have 16 buffer descriptors (bd) describing the rules of the data movement.
-The definition of these bds are declared within an AIE.shimDMA operation in the same way as the tile DMA.
-Please review the tile DMA operations in [tutorial-4](../../tutorial-4) for more details.
+The definition of these bds are declared within an `AIE.shimDMA` operation in the same way as the tile DMA.
+Please review the tile DMA operations in [tutorial-4/flow](../../tutorial-4/flow) for more details.

 ### <ins>External_buffer</ins>
-The second operator is the definition of the external buffer. tile DMA moves data from the local memory of each AI Engine.
+The second operator is the definition of the external buffer.
+Tile DMA moves data from the local memory of each AI Engine.
 But shim DMA moves data from external buffers (e.g. DDR).
 The `dmabBd` operator then needs to refer to this buffer in its definition.
 External buffers are defined with the `AIE.external_buffer` operation as shown below:
 ```
 %ext_buf70_in  = AIE.external_buffer {sym_name = "ddr_test_buffer_in"}: memref<256xi32>
 ```